|

 The other advantage is if your boat lives on its trailer in your garage or backyard, you will save on those expensive marina costs.

-And you won’t need to spend much on bottom paint, or worry about end of season haul-outs.
+And you will not need to spend much on bottom paint, or worry about end of season haul-outs.

 Apart from a floating log this is perhaps the oldest form of transport.